myspaghetti/macos-virtualbox/README.md

 ### CPU compatibility

-macOS guests on VirtualBox are incompatible with some CPU models.
+The script is designed for x86 CPU Mac hardware. macOS guests on VirtualBox are generally incompatible with other CPU models.
 If the guest macOS boot process hangs on “LoadKernelFromStream”, “EndRandomSeed”, or "EXITBS", see the [documentation command](#documentation) regarding VirtualBox CPU profiles and [CPUID settings](https://www.virtualbox.org/manual/ch08.html#vboxmanage-modifyvm-teleport).
 Some CPU models released in 2020 and later may fail to start or complete the installer, and may require manually adjusting the CPUID settings.

 ### Upgrading to Big Sur and Monterey